-The Al Shuweihat Power and Water Complex is located in the Al Dhafra region, approximately 250 kilometers from Abu Dhabi City.
-The Shuweihat Power and Water Complex, which consists of three plants, two of which are combined power and water plants, and one power plant), generating a combined power capacity of 4.8GW, and 200 million imperial gallons of water per day.
+The Al Shuweihat Power and Water Complex is located in the Al Dhafra region, approximately 250 kilometres from Abu Dhabi City.
+The Shuweihat Power and Water Complex, which consists of three plants (two combine power and water plants, and one power plant), generating a combined power capacity of 4.8GW, and 200 million imperial gallons of water per day.

-The Shuweihat S1 Independent Water and Power Project (IWPP) comprises a greenfield power generation and water desalination facility in operation since 2004, with a power generation capacity of 1,600 megawatts (MW) and 100 million gallons of water per day (MGD).
-Abu Dhabi National Energy Company (TAQA) owns 60 percent of the plant with ENGIE and Sumitomo each holding 20 percent.
+The Shuweihat S1 Independent Water and Power Project (IWPP) comprises a greenfield power generation and water desalination facility in operation since 2004, with a power generation capacity of 1,600 megawatts (MW) and 100 million imperial gallons of water per day (MIGD).
+Abu Dhabi National Energy Company (TAQA) owns 60 per cent of the plant with ENGIE and Sumitomo each holding 20 per cent.